-- Manage mental illness symptoms without medications
+- Manage mental illness symptoms without medications, when appropriate

 - Prevent relapse